 The certification will continue to serve you and help you get employment at any bar or restaurant you want to work at in California.
 So, where it is not specific to the establishment you are applying to, you should not expect to be reimbursed.

-Thankfully, the RBS certification is intentionally very affordable and easy to attain, so it should not be a major issue.
+Thankfully, the RBS certification is affordable and easy to attain, so it should not be a major issue.